RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK3172-Module/Datasheet/README.md

 :::
 ## Specifications

 This section covers the hardware and software specifications of RAK3172.
-Also, it includes the block diagram and the update firmware link of the RAK3172 WisDuo module.
+Also, it includes the block diagram and the updated firmware link of the RAK3172 WisDuo module.

 ### Overview